Taskflow Algorithms » Task-parallel Pipeline

 • Line 48 executes the taskflow

 Taskflow leverages Interact with the Runtime and Composable Tasking to implement the pipeline scheduling framework.
-The taskflow graph of this pipeline example is shown as follows, where 1) one condition task is used to decide which runtime task to run and 2) four runtime tasks is used to schedule tokens at four parallel lines, respectively.
+The taskflow graph of this pipeline example is shown as follows, where 1) one condition task is used to decide which runtime task to run and 2) four runtime tasks are used to schedule tokens at four parallel lines, respectively.

 Taskflow cluster_p0x7ffc47e53358 Taskflow cluster_p0x7ffc47e53220 m1 p0x1878a88 pipeline [m1] p0x1878600 cond p0x18786e8 rt-0 p0x1878600->p0x18786e8 0 p0x18787d0 rt-1 p0x1878600->p0x18787d0 1 p0x18788b8 rt-2 p0x1878600->p0x18788b8 2 p0x18789a0 rt-3 p0x1878600->p0x18789a0 3